beepscore/fibonacci/README.md

 # Purpose
 Find the nth Fibonacci number.
-Uses memoization to store previous results in a dictionary and reduce execution time
+Uses memoization to store previous results in a dictionary and reduce execution time.
+Use python logging.

 # References
 <https://en.wikipedia.org/wiki/Fibonacci_number>